-Consider how long you expect to keep your car.
-Weigh the cost of the coverage against the cost of anticipated repairs.
-For example, if you will only keep your car for three years and it is a new car, you are less likely to encounter major mechanical issues (not covered by the standard warranty) than if you will own the car for 10 years.
+Also, think about how long you plan to keep your car.
+Weigh the cost of the coverage against the cost of future repairs.
+For instance, if you will only keep your car for three years and it is a new car, you are less likely to be faced with any major mechanical issues (or those that are not covered by the standard warranty) than if you own the car for 10 years.

-Don't be afraid to ask the dealer for examples of cases where a mechanical breakdown would apply to your circumstances in the length of time you plan to own your car.
+Don't be afraid to ask the dealer for cases where a mechanical breakdown would apply to your case in the length of time you plan to own your car.

 Should I Get MBI?